-If it is a formal event, then inviting important businessmen, entrepreneurs or even celebrities make a difference… But if informal is the plan, having loads of entertainment, deciding on a great theme and creating a program around it will help.
-If the organiser can rope in a popular personality as the guest of honour, a huge turnout would follow.
+If it is a formal event, then inviting important businessmen, entrepreneurs or even celebrities makes a difference… But if informal is the plan, having loads of entertainment, deciding on a great theme and creating a program around it will help.
+If the organizer can rope in a popular personality as the guest of honor, a huge turnout would follow.

 8. Varied Events